 Information management (IM) focuses on capturing, managing, preserving, storing, and delivering the right information to the right people at the right time.
 It resides in business applications or systems such as:

 - Knowledge management

 - Records management

 - Learning management systems

 IM also involves how information is structured, its content quality, and more.
 It encompasses people, content, process, and technology.
 To succeed, these must be addressed.
 AIIM also indicates it adheres to guiding principles such as:

 - Information is retained and archived.

 It should be noted that although people might use the terms knowledge management and information management interchangeably, it is important to distinguish between the two disciplines.
 Knowledge management includes codifying knowledge, which involves creating information.
-After codification, knowledge depends on information management processes such as storage and retrieval.
+After codification, knowledge depends on IM processes such as storage and retrieval.
 Codified knowledge is also part of knowledge management in that it supports good decision-making and effective action and is adaptable to user needs and understanding.

 International Organization for Standardization.
 (2018).
 Knowledge management systems—Requirements (ISO Standard No. 30401:2018).